A honra demasiada, interés hay encubierto ( (Spanish proverb). Behind overly praise lie hidden interests.

 Years later Priya was ordained as a hindu monk at the Bodh Gaya monastery, and was named Swami Sri Yukteswar Giri.
 In the interrim period he called himself Priya Nath Swami.
 'Giri' (mountain) is a 'branch name' in the swami order Among the others are sagar (ocean), bharati (land), aranya (forest) og puri (region, tract).
 There are ten swami branches in all.

-Priya became an astrologer too in time.
+Priya became an astrologer too.
 Further, in 1902 he established a socio-religious institution called Sat Sanga Sabha (Sat-Sanga Society).
 Through that society, centres of kriya yoga and deliberations on yoga shastras [scriptures, works] came about.

 In 1912 or 1913 Yukteswar and Mukunda Lal Ghosh met for the first time, and soon discovered they were fellow disciples of Lahiri Mahasaya – and Mukunda took the monk's name Swami Yogananda Giri in July 1915, after Yukteswar first had dipped a piece of silk into a dye of ochre and draped it around Yogananda as a monk's robe.
 That is something Yogananda (1893-1952) tells in his Autobiography.